What makes the Art of Practicing and Performing different?

-But the Art of Practicing is a different kind of discipline.
+But the Art of Practicing and Performing is a different kind of discipline.

 Your body is an instrument just as the piano is, and it’s designed to work in a certain way.
 If you move inefficiently, it’s like having broken hammers or an unregulated action in your piano—a lot of the music that’s inside you can’t get out.
 Although we all have different sized hands and different physical proportions, we all have muscles and bones, and they work best in particular alignments and combinations.

 Nothing is more physically complicated than playing an instrument—in fact, scientists have said that playing a musical instrument is the most complex neuromuscular activity that people engage in.
 So take heart—there’s a reason for the frustration we often experience.
 The fact is, it really matters how high you sit—so that you can get the best leverage with your fingers and arms.
 And it matters how you use every part of your playing mechanism.